 - Keep in mind:

-- Designs should incorporate the theme “Celebrating 2017: A Bruin Future”
+- Designs should incorporate the theme “Celebrating the Bruin Spirit”

 - Designs may include original illustrations of the UCLA campus and buildings.